About Mary Grant Bruce

 Mary began writing when she was six and, from age 16, she entered and won the annual examinations of the Melbourne Shakespeare Society three times in a row whilst still a schoolgirl.

 Much of Mary’s childhood was spent on her Whittakers grandparent’s and uncles’ cattle stations in Victoria.
 This gave her an abiding love of horses.

 Along with her parents, her great-aunt, Miss Martha Moore, who lived with the family, was very important in Mary’s childhood.
-She is the heroine of one of Mary’s best stories, Port After Stormie Seas.
+She is the heroine of one of Mary’s best stories, Port After Stormie Seas which appears in The Whittakers Story.
 She had earlier founded Australia’s first girls’ school, Moore Hall, in Sydney.